A Certain Scientific Railgun season 3: Music

 Maiko Iuchi returned to compose A Certain Scientific Railgun T. From episodes 1 to 15, the opening theme music is "Final Phase" by fripSide, while the ending theme music is "Nameless Story" by Kishida Kyoudan & The Akeboshi Rockets.
 From episode 16 onwards, the opening theme music is "Dual Existence" by fripSide, while the ending theme music is "Aoarashi no Ato de" (青嵐のあとで) by sajou no hana.

 Marketing

 A full promotional video for A Certain Scientific Railgun T was released in December 2019.
 The series had the Daihaseisai guidebook and Mikoto Style booklet, which were given for free at the 97th Comiket.
 EJ Anime Hotel in Tokorozawa used the series as a theme in one of its rooms, which was opened by October 2020.
 Promotional partners for the series included Atré and Animate stores in Akihabara.

 Release

 Broadcast

 A Certain Scientific Railgun T began airing in Japan on AT-X, Tokyo MX, BS11, and MBS on January 10, 2020.

 Home media

-A Certain Scientific Railgun T began simulcasting on the Japanese streaming website AbemaTV on January 10, 2020.
-The series was also streamed on Crunchyroll and Funimation.
-Hulu released the series in Japan on March 24, 2022.
+A Certain Scientific Railgun T was simulcast on the Japanese streaming website AbemaTV.
+The season was also streamed on Crunchyroll and Funimation.
+Hulu released it in Japan on March 24, 2022.